Key takeaways

 From a service perspective, knowledge management systems enable self-service.
 When end users can access accurate, well-structured documentation, many routine issues are resolved without creating tickets.
 This reduces service desk volume and improves response times for more complex work.

-Knowledge management systems and ITSM workflows
+Knowledge Management Systems and ITSM Workflows

 Knowledge management systems deliver the most value when embedded directly into IT service management processes.
 Unlike standalone documentation tools, modern systems integrate with incident management, request fulfillment, and problem management workflows.